Goodlyay/LookAtMySkin/README.md

 # LookAtMySkin
 Skin previewer and poser for Minecraft skins.

 NOTE: This is the source code.
-Please download the working program from planetminecraft: https://www.planetminecraft.com/mod/lookatmyskin-v10---skin-previewer/
+Please download the working build from planetminecraft: https://www.planetminecraft.com/mod/lookatmyskin-v10---skin-previewer/